caltechads/django-wildewidgets/README.md

     money: whether or not the value is money (default: False)
     url: a click on a segment of a chart will redirect to this URL, with parameters label and value

+You can also customize the colors by either overriding the class variable 'COLORS' or calling the member function set_colors.
+The format is a list of RGB tuples.

 ## Scientific Charts Options

 Most of the options of a scientific chart or graph are set in the Altair code, but there are a few that can be set here: